kaif-open/kaif/kaif-deploy/README.md

 * after secret files ready, you can execute production commands in `COMMAND.md`

-* there are several how-to guide for configure GCE instances and apply SSL certification see `howto` folder.
+* there are several how-to guide for configure GCE instances, see `howto` folder.